Deborah Last: Artist

 Having spent 7 years living in India working as an artist and tutor, her work retains the love of colour and story that so inspired her whilst she was there.

-Her work is held in private collections throughout the UK and abroad, including Sir Richard FitzHerbert of Tissington Hall, Derbyshire and the estate of Sir Jack Hayward, Barbados.
+My work is held in private collections throughout the UK and abroad, including Sir Richard FitzHerbert of Tissington Hall, Derbyshire and the estate of Sir Jack Hayward, Barbados.

-Deborah works full time as an artist, living in North Devon.
+I work full time as an artist, living in North Devon.
 She started a three year MA course at Plymouth University in September 2017.

 Together with her fellow artist and friend Zoë Day she jointly owned Buckingham Art School until December 2016.